Andreachurchwell/TPS_Capstone2025/docs/Week12_Reflection.md

 ✅ Held Off on ML Temporarily
 Discussed using Linear Regression for temp prediction and KNN for weather conditions

-You decided to hold off until the GUI is fully settled (smart call)
+I decided to hold off until the GUI is fully settled (smart call)

-✅ Participated in Office Hours, Breakouts, TA Prep Took feedback in stride during group and breakout sessions
+✅ Participated in Office Hours, Breakouts, TA Prep

-Prepared mentally for upcoming TA/project review

-Practiced presenting project goals and structure